Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

     - Reflect on how these industries/roles align with your skills, interests, and values:

-       -I've done my research on this topic:
+       I've done my research on this topic:

        The types of jobs at **Amazon** and **Google** that align with my skills in **HTML, CSS, JavaScript, and Tailwind**: